TouchTone/make_contact/README.md

 You can also register the program as a shell extension.
 To do that run the register.bat script.
 Once that is done you can right-click on a folder and use the Contact Sheet option.
+If you do that with multiple folders it will start a separate instance of the program for each, eating up a lot of memory.
+If you want to do multiple folders drag them onto the make_contact.bat or use the GUI.

-## Instructions on how to use the make_contact.py script
+## Instructions on how to use the make_contact.py script directly

 make_contact.py tries to make a nice-looking contact sheet for a folder full of images.
 To do that it loads all of them and arranges them in scaled down